Mr. Magorium's Wonder Emporium: Home media

-The film was released on DVD and Blu-ray on March 4, 2008, by 20th Century Fox Home Entertainment in the U.S.
+Mr. Magorium's Wonder Emporium was released on DVD and Blu-ray on March 4, 2008, by 20th Century Fox Home Entertainment in the U.S.

 Reception

 Box office

 The film grossed $9.6 million in 3,164 theaters on its opening weekend, ranking #5 at the box office.
 It went on to gross $32.1 million in the U.S., and a further $35.4 million in the rest of the world, which gives the film a box office total of $67.5 million.

 Critical response

 Jason Bateman was praised by critics for his performance.

 On the review aggregator Rotten Tomatoes, 40% of critics gave the film positive reviews based on 124 reviews, with an average rating of 5.20/10.
 The consensus reads, "Mr. Magorium's Wonder Emporiums title is much more fun than the film itself, as colorful visuals and talented players can't make up for a bland story."
 On Metacritic, the film had an average score of 48 out of 100, based on 26 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Peter Travers of Rolling Stone declared the film the year's Worst Family Film on his list of the Worst Movies of 2007.

 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4 and wrote: "This isn't quite the over-the-top fantasy you'd like it to be, but it's a charming enough little movie, and probably the younger you are, the more charming."

 In recognition of the fact that it was "aimed directly at very young children", William Arnold of the Seattle Post-Intelligencer observed its "unforced and exceedingly gentle humor, its imaginative but never-quite-excessive production design and its ingratiating and surprisingly detailed performances – especially by Portman and Bateman – gradually break down one's cynical defenses".

-Writer-director Zach Helm later disowned the film, calling it "a trainwreck", after the film was referenced in an episode of the AMC drama Breaking Bad.
+Writer-director Zach Helm later disowned the film, calling it a "Technicolor train-wreck", after the film was referenced in an episode of the AMC drama Breaking Bad.